Fashion Model Bella White

-What has been one of your favourite career experiences in the past year?
+What has been one of your favorite career experiences in the past year?

-For the past year I’ve managed to find some time to put the finishing touches to a novel I’ve written and work hard on that.
-But I think my favourite recent shoot was with the wonderful UK photographer John Farrar, and MUA Gemma Richmond.
-It was an amazingly creative shoot where I modelled costumes from the Royal Shakespeare Company.
-And I think my favourite image from that shoot is “The Queen of the Night”, a dramatic shot in black, gold and silver.
+For the past year, I’ve managed to find some time to put the finishing touches to a novel I’ve written and work hard on that.
+But I think my favorite recent shoot was with the wonderful UK photographer John Farrar and MUA Gemma Richmond.
+It was an amazingly creative shoot where I modeled costumes from the Royal Shakespeare Company.
+And I think my favorite image from that shoot is “The Queen of the Night”, a dramatic shot in black, gold and silver.

 I have also been very thrilled to have been the subject of a recent art exhibition called “Muses” at Century Guild in California by my friend and amazing artist Bill Sienkiewicz.
 That was a very special moment for me.

-Did you have an interest in fashion or modelling before starting as a model?
+Did you have an interest in fashion or modeling before starting as a model?

 At College one of the subjects I studied was Drama and I enjoyed designing costumes for various characters.